|

 to trust ourselves, to let ourselves live fully as the

-people we were made to be. when i feel the touch of
+people we were made to be.
+When I feel the touch of

-adversity now, i look first within, to find out why or
+adversity now, I look first within, to find out why or

-how i'm causing myself to feel bad, to respond poorly, to
+how I'm causing myself to feel bad, to respond poorly, to

-act ineffectively. i almost always find the answer.
+act ineffectively.
+I almost always find the answer.

-i find almost always that the problem isn't nearly as
+When I don't find the answer inside, I find almost always that the problem isn't nearly as

-drastic as i thought it was--the mountain truly was a
+drastic as I thought it was--the mountain truly was a

-molehill, and i can trust life and trust God to see me
+molehill, and I can trust life and trust God to see me

-through to a fitting resolution to any problem. it's
+through to a fitting resolution to any problem.
+It's

-nice these days to look at situations that i used to see
+nice these days to look at situations that I used to see

 as adversity as simply minor problems along the way,